guiltygyoza/blog/_posts/2023-05-13-composable-engineering.md

 published: true
 ---

 This is the last 2/3 of *Composable Engineering*, an essay that has been published in the Autonomous Worlds book by 0xPARC and edited by Guy Mackinnon-Little.
 The first 1/3, enhanced for completeness, can be found [here](https://www.guiltygyoza.xyz/2023/01/medium-rollup-digital-physics){:target="_blank"}.
-Special thanks to

 ### Engineering as creating in-the-World